 - The Crypto-Officer is provided with the same set of services as the user, with four additional services: - set admin and unset admin allow the Crypto-Officer to create a new user, change a current user's user name and password, or delete an existing user. - set FIPS enable and unset FIPS enable allow the Crypto-Officer to switch between FIPS mode and the default mode. - HTTP can only come through VPN with AES encryption.
 The page time-out is set to 10 minutes by default; this setting can be user configured.
 The maximum number of HTTP connections, or the maximum number of concurrent WebUI logins, depends on how many TCP sockets are currently available in the system.
 The maximum number of available TCP sockets is 1024.
-This number is shared with other TCP connections. - Telnet can only come through VPN with AES encryption. - There are a maximum of 5 sessions shared between Telnet and SCS. - Upon a Telnet or console login failure, the next prompt will not come up for an estimated 5 seconds.

-- The NetScreen-204/208's chips are production-grade quality and include standard passivation techniques. - The NetScreen-204/208 is contained within a metal production-grade enclosure.
+This number is shared with other TCP connections. - There are a maximum of six sessions shared between Telnet and SSH. - Upon a Telnet or console login failure, the next prompt will not come up for an estimated 5 seconds. - The NetScreen-204/208's chips are production-grade quality and include standard passivation techniques. - The NetScreen-204/208 is contained within a metal production-grade enclosure.